Approach

 Quantitative Retrieval

-Extract specific numerical data points from SEC filings and financial statements.
+Pull specific numbers from SEC filings and financial statements.

 "What was Tesla's total revenue in FY 2024?"